Charlestown, County Mayo: History

 Charlestown was built in the mid-19th century on the initiative of Lord Dillon's agent, Charles Strickland, adjoining Bellaghy in County Sligo.
-Including Bellaghy, the town has a population of approximately 1000.
+Including Bellaghy, the town has a population of over 1,100.

-There are two schools in Charlestown, St. Attracta's National School and St.Joseph's Marist Convent.
+There are two schools in Charlestown, St. Attracta's National School and St.Joseph's Community College.

 The village was the subject of a serialised social commentary in The Irish Times by John Healy.
 This was later published as Death Of An Irish Town, and later republished as No One Shouted Stop!
 Written in 1967, it was highly critical of government policies towards rural areas, and took Charlestown as an example solely because it was the town of the author's birth.

 Sport

 Gaelic Football team Charlestown Sarsfields reached the All-Ireland club semi-final in 2001, losing out on a final spot by two points.

 In 2012 the town's sporting offering was further complemented with the formation of Charlestown Amateur Boxing Club.
 The IABA affiliated club has since acquired numerous National and Provincial titles.
 Based in the old Cloonfane National School, Charlestown's boxers have been selected to represent Ireland internationally and County Mayo in inter-county competition.